Kanreki dohyō-iri

 In sumo wrestling, a (還暦土俵入り, kanreki dohyō-iri) is a ring-entering ceremony (dohyō-iri) performed by a former yokozuna in celebration of his 60th birthday (called kanreki in Japanese).
 If he is a toshiyori (a sumo elder), the ceremony is usually held at the Ryōgoku Kokugikan, the main sumo hall in Tokyo.
 Those who are not current members of the Japan Sumo Association must hold it at another location.
 A special red tsuna is created and worn, instead of the usual white tsuna.
 Reaching your 60th birthday is an important occasion in Japan and is celebrated by wearing a red item.
 This is commonly known as an (赤綱, akatsuna) but this term is unofficial.
 If the dew-sweeper or sword-bearer is a former yokozuna, he wears his own tsuna.

 History

 The first kanreki dohyō-iri was originally held to celebrate the achievements of legendary yokozuna Tachiyama, who had recorded just three defeats since his promotion to the supreme title of yokozuna, on the occasion of his sixtieth anniversary.
 The ceremony took place at the Ueno Seiyōken, a renowned French cuisine restaurant in Tsukiji (Chūō, Tokyo).
-The Tachiyama-kai (太刀山会), the yokozunas supporters association (koenkai) when he was still active, organized a 300-cover banquet for the event, attended by, among others, Tōyama Mitsuru and Saigō Jūtoku, two influential members of the nobility to whom the Japan Sumo Association owed much of its influence.
+The Tachiyama-kai (太刀山会), the yokozuna's supporters association (koenkai) when he was still active, organized a 300-cover banquet for the event, attended by, among others, Tōyama Mitsuru and Saigō Jūtoku, two influential members of the nobility to whom the Japan Sumo Association owed much of its influence.